04kash/community-plugins/workspaces/repo-tools/packages/cli/src/commands/plugin/janus-plugins-auto-migration-guide.md

       yarn community-cli janus-plugin migrate --monorepo-path ../backstage-plugins --workspace-name workspace-name --branch deprecate-workspace-name --maintainers @maintainer1,@maintainer2,@maintainer3
      ```

-4. ⚠️ **Important**
+4. > [!IMPORTANT]
-   This script updates metadata commonly found across all plugins.
+   > This script updates metadata commonly found across all plugins.
 Please review your migrated plugins to ensure that all references to "janus" have been updated to point to "community-plugins."
+   > Also make sure that you don't accidentally commit the `workspaces/repo-tools/packages/cli/src/commands/plugin/janus-migration.ts` or `workspaces/repo-tools/packages/cli/src/commands/index.ts` files.

    The script will generate changesets in both repositories.
 Be sure to commit these changes and open pull requests.